 There are various render & meshing modes available with different styles & characteristics (more details described below).
 MudBun can work both at edit-time and at run-time.
-All VFX & models seen in videos on this page are made with MudBun inside the Unity editor.
+All VFX & models seen on this page are made entirely with MudBun within the Unity editor.

 Great Combo with Boing Kit

 - Unity 2019.4 or newer.

 - It is highly recommended to target platforms with dedicated GPUs, as MudBun uses compute shaders.
 It is not recommended to target platforms with integrated GPUs, unless MudBun is only used at edit-time to build meshes to be exported or locked at run-time.

 - If you are not sure how MudBun runs on your targeted platform, please try out the trial version first.

 - Non-desktop devices (e.g. laptops, tablets, etc.) generally have weaker hardware than desktops and might not be suitable to run MudBun.
-It’s best to try out the trial version first.
+It’s best to try out the trial version on your targeted platforms first.